-Members are appointed by WorkSafe New Zealand.
+Members of the New Zealand Mining Board of Examiners are appointed by WorkSafe New Zealand.

 Paul Hunt - Chair

-He has a 30 year history in the mining sector and holds First Class Coal Mine Manager and Site Senior Executive qualifications along with qualifications in incident management, incident analysis, minerals industry risk management and occupational health management.
-Paul is based in Hamilton.
+He has a 30 year history in the mining sector and holds first class coal mine manager, coal mine deputy, coal mine underviewer and site senior executive certificates of competence, along with qualifications in incident management, incident analysis, mineral industry risk management and occupational health management.

 He is a member of the Mines Rescue Trust, Secretary of the Pike River Miners’ Families Education Trust and of E Tū’s Mining and Energy Industry Council.

 Tim brings a knowledge and understanding of, and involvement in, learning and development in the extractives sector.
 He was a member of MITO’s sector advisory group on its review of extractives national qualifications.
 He is a workplace tutor and has been a registered assessor.

 Contact us for more help

-If you have any questions about Certificates of Competence, Continued Professional Development or anything else relating to the New Zealand Mining Board of Examiners, please contact our Board Secretariat Team who are happy to help:
+If you have any questions about CoCs or anything else relating to the New Zealand Mining Board of Examiners, please contact our Board Secretariat team, who are happy to help: